kgateway-dev/kgateway/docs/content/gloo_routing/virtual_services/security/opa/_index.md

 The OIDC flow redirects the client (in this case, your browser) to a login page hosted by Dex.
 Since Dex is running in your cluster and is not publicly reachable, we need some additional configuration to make our example work:

-1. Port-forward the Dex deployment so that it is reachable from you machine at `localhost:32000`:
+1. Port-forward the Dex service so that it is reachable from you machine at `localhost:32000`:
 ```shell
 kubectl -n gloo-system port-forward svc/dex 32000:32000 &
 portForwardPid1=$! # Store the port-forward pid so we can kill the process later